gaokai320/extra-dependency/README.md

 3. the number of dependency specifications for each extra

 ### RQ2: What kinds of packages sepcify extras?
 1. the number of dependency specifications: specified vs. non-specified
-2. popularity
+Hypothesis: packages with more dependency specifications are more likely to specify extras

-3. dependency size
+2. dependency size
+Hypothesis: packages with more large dependencys are more likely to specify extras

+3. dependency-file relationships
+Hypothesis: packages with less coupled dependency-file relationships are more likely to specify extras
+dependency-file relationships: extra dependencies are only used in limited files.

+4. Any other possible factors

+5. We may fit a logestic regression model on these factor?

+### RQ3: What kinds of extras do packages specify?
+Categorize extras accoding to their names, for example, development extras, alternative backends,

 ### RQ3: Why do packages specify extras?

+Mining packages' code repositories or email survey

-### RQ4: Why don't packages adopt extras?
+### RQ4: What problems do developers face when using extras?

+Analyzing issues in Python projects that mentioned "extras".
+Issues can be related to specification and adoption.

+## Method

+### Data Collection
+We need to filter some package, since some package are rarely used by others.

 https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#optional-dependencies